Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     //Ghosts
     spawn:1b, //How this ghost spawns: 0b = 3 second wait before it can spawn, 1b = forced initial spawn, 2b = initially can spawn immediately if under the correct conditions.
 3b = initially hiding in furniture, not spawned by player facing.
 4b = forced spawn only (initially and subquentially), only a direct spawn tag will spawn this ghost.
-Default = 0b. disappear_on_vanish:1b, //Whether this ghost disappears when it vanishes.
-Default = 1b for speedy spirits and 0b for everything else. appear_type:"<type>", //Ghost appear type to use, differs per ghost, see IDs in use for valid values. attack_type:"<type>", //Ghost attack type to use, differs per ghost, see IDs in use for valid values. second_flee_damage:X, //How much damage this ghost can take in one suction before it enters its second flee state, escaping 2.5 seconds later.
+Default = 0b. disappear_on_vanish:"", //When set this ghost disappears when it vanishes.
+If set to a non-empty string, will save the value to the money_spawned list. appear_type:"<type>", //Ghost appear type to use, differs per ghost, see IDs in use for valid values. attack_type:"<type>", //Ghost attack type to use, differs per ghost, see IDs in use for valid values. second_flee_damage:X, //How much damage this ghost can take in one suction before it enters its second flee state, escaping 2.5 seconds later.
 If absent, never enters second flee state.